isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Now the `==` in `Bad` was designed to cause trouble, but would you have spotted the problem in real code?
 The problem is that `v.size()` returns an `unsigned` integer so that a conversion is needed to call the local `==`;
 the `==` in `Bad` requires no conversions.
-Realistic types, such as the standard library iterators can be made to exhibit similar anti-social tendencies.
+Realistic types, such as the standard-library iterators can be made to exhibit similar anti-social tendencies.

 ##### Note